-Also known as the “Festival of Color,” Holi is usually celebrated in India and Nepal, with millions of Hindus coming together on the last full moon day of the lunar month.
-So when is Holi 2020?
-This year, the celebrations will fall on March 9-10.
+Also known as the “Festival of Color,” Holi is usually celebrated with millions of Hindus coming together on the last full moon of the lunar month.
+So when is Holi 2023?
+This year, the Indian color festival celebrations will fall on March 28-29th.

-The story behind Holi first originated in the Indian subcontinent, but it has since spread to other parts of Asia and is becoming more popular around the rest of the world.
-It’s roots lie, however, in the story of Hiranyakashipu, the ancient Indian king “who was like a demon” and wanted to get revenge on Lord Vishnu for killing his brother.
-When Hiranyakashipu’s son, Prahalad, who worshipped Lord Vishnu, would not obey his father, and the king decided he must be killed.
+The story behind Holi first originates on the Indian subcontinent but has since spread to other parts of Asia and is becoming more popular around the rest of the world.
+Its roots lie in the story of Hiranyakashipu, the ancient Indian king who wanted to get revenge on Lord Vishnu for killing his brother.
+Hiranyakashipu’s son, Prahalad, refused to kill Lord Vishnu and decided the king had to die instead.

 Discover this amazing cultural festival with Holi traditions and rituals

-A few days before this unique cultural festival, people usually start the Holi traditions by collecting wood for a huge fire at the major crossroad in the city.
-On the eve of Holi, Holika Dahan takes place, which is the lighting of a bonfire to represent the burning of Holika and the victory of good over evil.
+A few days before this unique cultural festival, people usually start the Holi traditions by collecting wood for a huge bonfire.
+On the eve of Holi, Holika Dahan takes place, which is the lighting of the bonfire to represent the burning of Holika and the victory of good over evil.

-The next day is when the main celebration takes place, which is a party with lots of colors called Dhuleti.
+The next day the main celebration takes place, which is a party called Dhuleti.
 This jubilant festival sees thousands of people cover each other in a rainbow of colored powders to celebrate the beginning of spring.

 The colors used are very symbolic in Hinduism.
-Red indicates both sensuality and purity, while saffron—the most sacred color in Hinduism—represents fire and purity, relating back to how impurities are burned by, or eliminated with, fire.
+Red indicates both sensuality and purity, while saffron—the most sacred color in Hinduism—represents fire and purity.
+This also relates to the symbolic elimination of impurities by fire.
 Additionally, green represents life and happiness.

-Looking for the authentic experience by exploring the town of Vrindavan?
-Visit and explore other amazing places to see in Mathura.
+Enjoy an authentic experience by exploring the town of Vrindavan and Mathura.
 Both towns are immensely popular throughout the country and attract thousands of people from all over the world.
 Vrindavan is a holy town in Northern India and is where Lord Krishna spent his childhood, while Mathura is the birthplace of Krishna.

 As you are attending a festival where you are going to get covered in water and color, it is important to know exactly what to wear to a color festival.
 Wear something old and something you don’t mind getting ruined.
 It is recommended you wear white, so the color shows up more, and you begin the day as a blank canvas.